breezy-team/loggerhead/docs/index.rst

 If you want to view Bazaar branches from your existing Apache installation, you'll need to configure Apache to proxy certain requests to Loggerhead.
-Adding lines like this to you Apache configuration is one way to do this:
+Adding lines like this to your Apache configuration is one way to do this:

 .. code-block:: apache